CloudHolic/ruta/README.md

 ## Status

+## Status

-**Stage 1 of 14 complete** — lexer, parser, AST.
-The scoreboards read:
+**Stage 4 of 14 complete** — `ruta` compiles Lua to bytecode and runs it.
+The scoreboards
+read:

 ```
 ruta conformance - Lua 5.5.1

 v1.0 0/28
-v2.0 0/3
+v2.0 3/3
 impossible -/0

-total 0/31
+total 3/31
 skipped 3

 ruta parse - Lua 5.5.1

 files 34/34
-corpus 576/602
+corpus 602/602

-total 610/636
+total 636/636
 ```

-The conformance board compares program output, so it cannot move before there is a VM in stage 4; `0/31` is the correct result until then.
-Stages 1 through 3 are measured against the parse board instead — `ruta -p` against `luac -p`, over every file in the suite and over the 602 chunks the suite hands to `load`.

-`610/636` is full marks for a parser.
-The 26 cases still missing need name resolution (stage 2) or the code generator (stage 4), and neither is something a parser can decide.
+The three `v2.0` files match because, without the C API's test library, each returns after printing three lines — as the reference does.
+The files that exercise the language itself need metatables, error handling and the standard library, which arrive in stages 6 to 9.
 See [docs/roadmap.md](docs/roadmap.md) for what comes next.

 | Milestone | Condition                                                                             |